cmsgs/android_device_samsung_galaxytab/tools/readme.txt

     If that doesnt help try "adb shell stop hciattach" Sometimes hciattach service gets stuck when starting.

 Changelog:
+2011-03-01
+    Refreshed and merged latest frameworks etc from CM repo Rebuilt everything
+    Use vold built from source

 2011-02-17
     Refreshed repo and rebuild
     initramfs built from sources instead of checked in, still far from automated build tho ;-(